-Review and analyze functionally classified local road data to validate formula used to calculate local road Daily Vehicle-Miles of Travel (DVMT).

-- Update in-house databases to include any new stations or roadway alignment changes.
-Correct beginning and ending mile points to better represent traffic generators. - Review, analyze, and update data summaries for vehicle weights and calculating Equivalent Single Axle Loads (ESALs). - Complete testing and initiate final implementation of new traffic data system (TRADAS) software. - Maintain parallel data on mainframe until full implementation of TRADAS. - Continue to grow and maintain the WIM data program to collect, process, analyze, and submit monthly, one-week, WIM data at permanent WIM stations.
+- Update axle and monthly factors used in adjusting short term counts from data collected at ATR and vehicle classification stations. - Review and analyze functionally classified local road data to validate formula used to calculate local road Daily Vehicle-Miles of Travel (DVMT). - Update in-house databases to include any new stations or roadway alignment changes.
+Correct beginning and ending mile points to better represent traffic generators. - Continue to grow and maintain the WIM data program to collect, process, analyze, and submit monthly, one-week, WIM data at permanent WIM stations to FHWA.
 Periodically calibrate WIM data collection equipment in order to assure quality data. - Review proper operation and coverage of ATR sites.
-Install additional stations as necessary. - Investigate and purchase new traffic data collection equipment to provide for safer, more efficient and more accurate methods of collection. - Certify, repair, and maintain approximately 700 traffic data recorders. - Inspect, repair, and maintain approximately 600 ATR and semi-permanent vehicle sensor locations. - Track upcoming highway projects and produce plans and specifications for new and replacement traffic sensor installations for submittal into construction and pavement rehabilitation contracts. - Update the traffic management system (TMS) as needed. - Provide contract management and oversight of consultants assisting with field data collection and other tasks.
-Process and provide quality assurance of the provided counts. - Provide traffic count technician training.
+Install additional stations as necessary. - Investigate and purchase new traffic data collection equipment to provide for safer, more efficient and more accurate methods of collection. - Certify, repair, and maintain approximately 800 traffic data recorders. - Inspect, repair, and maintain, where possible, approximately 550 ATR and semi-permanent vehicle sensor locations. - Administer contract and provide oversight of Contractor(s) for the repair and maintenance of ATR and semi-permanent vehicle sensor locations. - Track upcoming highway projects and produce plans and specifications for new and replacement traffic sensor installations for submittal into construction and pavement rehabilitation contracts. - Provide construction oversight, when required, and perform final inspections of new and replacement traffic sensor installations. - Update the traffic management system (TMS) as needed. - Provide contract management and oversight of consultants assisting with field data collection and other tasks.
+Process and provide quality assurance of the provided counts. - Provide traffic count technician training and support.

-- Volume and classification data from ATRs - Volume, classification, and weight data from WIM sites - Volume and classification data from short-duration machine counts - Volume and classification data from special counts - Axle and monthly factors. - Databases containing count station and count data information - Accurate local DVMT data for FHWA reporting through HPMS
+- Volume and classification data from ATRs - Volume, classification, and weight data from WIM sites - Volume and classification data from short-duration machine counts - Volume and classification data from special counts - Axle and monthly factors - Databases containing count station and count data information - Accurate local DVMT data for FHWA reporting through HPMS

-CHAPTER 3 Traffic and Equipment Management
+CHAPTER 3 Traffic and Equipment Management (continued)